Tenancy Contract vs Ejari Certificate: What’s the Difference?

 Execution and Responsibility

 For new tenancies (a new tenant moving in), the tenancy contract is often prepared by the real estate agent assisting the landlord with tenant search and screening.
-However, landlords and tenants are entirely capable of drafting and signing a new contract without an agent especially since agents are not specialized in legal contracts.
+However, landlords and tenants are entirely capable of drafting and signing a new contract without an agent.
+For detailed instructions on how to prepare and sign a tenancy contract independently, see our guide.

 For contract renewal, agent involvement is often unnecessary, as the renewal process is simpler and only requires updates to dates and, potentially, the rent amount.
 While many landlords and tenants seek agent support due to a lack of confidence, the renewal can be handled easily and digitally between the two parties.
 For instance, platforms like Habi offer a simple, digital, and frictionless experience to manage renewals efficiently.